kiosion/kio.dev/src/content/posts/least-privilege-for-ai-agents.md

 one I'll settle here.
 What the request-review-assume loop _does_ settle is narrower, and still worth something.
 It forces the decision to exist, as a discrete event, somewhere the agent's prompt can't reach.
-Whoever makes the call, and however well they make it, it's no longer soley the agent's to talk itself into.
+Whoever makes the call, and however well they make it, it's no longer solely the agent's to talk itself into.

 Narrowing at the request step is a win of its own, too.
 A request that has to